OasisDigital/angular-enterprise-example/README.md

 https://angularbootcamp.com/

-...
-Lightly repurposed and rearranged for use in this example.
+...repurposed and rearranged for use in this example.

 Two of the modules use ngrx/store for state management, with the admin application showing how to unite them both into the same store.